Penguin-0/lil-games/README.md

    ![image](https://github.com/user-attachments/assets/c8f5024b-1895-4300-85d3-f1f1957d20cb)

 ## Installation
-1. Download the Source Code for the [latest release](https://github.com/Penguin-0/lil-games/releases)
+1. Download the Source Code for the [latest release](https://github.com/Penguin-0/lil-games/releases).
-2. Drag the game folder into your Lessons in Love folder.
+2. Unzip and drag the game folder into your Lessons in Love folder.

 ## Removal
 1. Navigate to your Lessons in Love game folder.